 curved air intake tin 155 an additional $15

-If you prefer to have this done locally, the powder coating material I use on all cooling shrouds is a DuPont product part number RAL 9005.
+If you prefer to have this done locally, the powder coating material I use on all cooling shrouds is part number RAL 9005.
 Using this number you should be able to match the color.

 Please understand this is only an estimate based on an engine in fairly good condition that needs new bearings, seals and cleaning.
 If the crankshaft is damaged or the cylinders are damaged, the cost will be much higher.
 To provide you with some estimate of what these items cost, please see the estimate below:

 Finding NOS replacement pistons has become almost impossible.
-If you can find them, the cost may run over $850 to replace the pistons and have the cylinders bored.
-There is no guarantee that I will be able to supply NOS pistons in the future.
 I have recently contracted with a US piston manufacture that will supply forged aluminum alloy pistons for these engines.
-The cost of these pistons and boring your cylinder to oversize specifications will run about $600 for a set of two.
+The cost of these pistons and boring your cylinder to oversize specifications will run about $900 for a set of two.

 If you wish to contact me to discuss this further, you may call me on weekends or week days between 10am and 9:00pm Eastern time.
 My cell number is 843-845-4742.
 Please do not call at "odd hours" and if I do not answer, leave a message - I will return the call.

 If you need to know how to build a crate for shipping your engine, check my down load page for the 600 or click here.
 If your engine is not received in a crate that is sufficient to protect it during the return trip, I will build you a crate for an additional charge of $150.00.